quicwg/base-drafts/draft-ietf-quic-qpack.md

 ### Relative Indexing

-The relative index begins at zero and increases in the opposite direction from the absolute index.
+Relative indices begin at zero and increase in the opposite direction from the absolute index.
 Determining which entry has a relative index of "0" depends on the context of the reference.

 In encoder instructions, a relative index of "0" always refers to the most recently inserted value in the dynamic table.
 Note that this means the entry